ek-000/Zeilhofer-CSTproject/README.md

 * For Venn diagrams, the expected chance overlap between neurons responsive to stimuli A and B was calculated as P(A).P(B) (P = proportion of neurons responsive to a given stimulus).
 * Single-cell stimulus response correlations were calculated using linear regression on the mean response amplitudes of individual neurons for the two stimuli considered.
 ### global cells identification
-To identify global cells (ROIs identified in all recording sessions for a given animal), the spatial footprints of the extracted ROIs in each session are registered in Matlab and ROIs with > 60 % spatial overlap between all consecutive sessions are considered global cells.
+Global cells are ROIs identified in all recording sessions for a given animal.
+To identify them, the spatial footprints of the extracted ROIs in each session are registered in MATLAB and ROIs with >60 % spatial overlap between all consecutive sessions are considered global cells.

-Please direct any questions regarding the analysis on this repository to eshita.kamal@pharma.uzh.ch and simondaquin@gmail.com.
+Please direct any questions regarding the analysis on this repository to simondaquin@gmail.com and eshita.kamal@pharma.uzh.ch.